 To promote more cooperation between the different NGO areas, which could open for both knowledge transfer, activity development, and improved communication to the wider communities.

-The Volunteer Centre Middelfart has during the spring 2024 in cooperation with a group of social voluntary associations planned to take part in and have stalls and activities in a bigger event about sustainability, like the yearly People's Climate meeting in Middelfart, august 2024.2
+Voluntary associations take part in and have stalls and activities in a bigger event about sustainability, like the yearly People's Climate meeting in Middelfart.
+2